23.12.19 - Knowledge

 One thing to note though is that using topical chamomile-based products may cause contact dermatitis and conjunctivitis.
 As such, you should do a patch test first to see how your skin reacts to it.

 In a 2007 study conducted by the University of Miami Cosmetic Center, ginseng was found to inhibit melanogenesis and reverse age-related skin changes.
 As such, botanicals like ginseng have been modified to become the active component in YORA Rebalance Day Face Serum to promote skin radiance while minimizing oxidative damage.

 Recommended for: Anti-aging, anti-inflammatory, photoprotection

-Rich in polyphenols, green tea is anti-inflammatory, anticarcinogenic, and an antioxidant.
+Rich in polyphenols, green tea (contained in our Clarify Face Cleanser) is anti-inflammatory, anticarcinogenic, and an antioxidant.
 The most abundant form of polyphenols in green tea is epigallocatechin-3-gallate (EGCG).
 It has immense photoprotective abilities and is anti-ageing.

 For effective skin penetration, it's best to choose a cosmeceutical product that uses an oil-in-water emulsion as the carrying vehicle for topical EGCG.

 A 2018 study in the International Journal of Biological Macromolecules pointed out that hyaluronic acid is a potent cosmeceutical ingredient.
 Thanks to its ability to stimulate collagen and elastin, it is widely used in anti-aging products to reduce wrinkles and crow's feet.
 It also improves skin hydration, firmness, and elasticity.